ZupIT/horusec-docs/content/en/web/services/manager/workspace-management.md

 ![](/docs/ptbr/web/services/manager/workspace-management/0-workspace.gif)

+You can also select a workspace as a favorite, this function allows you to enter the favorite workspace platform to be selected by default.

 ###  Workspace token

 The token is a resource you can create to use in your analysis.
 The main goal is to help Horusec identify the workspace and the repository when the [**CLI** ](../../cli)sends a new analysis to the platform.